-Our aim is to plan a curriculum which ensures progression and continuity in learning for both groups and individuals.
-Children come to Gloucester House with varying levels of knowledge, skills and understanding, children are grouped according to their emotional, social and academic needs, and move through Gloucester House at varying time scales.
+Our curriculum ensures progression and continuity in learning for both groups and individuals.
+Children come to Gloucester House with varying levels of knowledge, skills and understanding and as such are baseline assessed on admission.
+Children are grouped according to their emotional, social and academic needs, and move through Gloucester House at varying time scales.

 We recognise the importance of raising a child’s self-esteem, improving their attitude to learning and developing their view of themselves as a competent learner.
-All children have integrated care plans that include targets for behaviour and social skills as well as literacy and maths targets.
+All children have ICP’s (integrated care plans) that include targets for behaviour and social skills as well as literacy and maths targets.
 These are reviewed and assessed termly with children and parents/carers.
 We also have weekly input from a speech and language therapist and an occupational therapist.

 There is a strong emphasis on personal health, social and citizenship education (PHSCE).
 In addition to PHSCE based topic weeks, playtimes and lunch times are adult-led and focus on children’s social skills.
 The review and reflection time at the end of lessons and during playtime for some children is also part of this.

 We also have circle times, school council and a community meeting to explore issues within the Gloucester House.
 There is a strong emphasis on children’s voice and responsibility within those meetings.
-Children co-chair and take minutes and children are encouraged to bring agenda items for discussion.
+Children co-chair, take minutes and are encouraged to bring agenda items for discussion.

-PE, French and well-being are taught as separate lessons.
+PE including off-site swimming and well-being groups are taught as separate lessons.

-The deputy headteacher is responsible for coordinating provision for pupils with English as an Additional Language (EAL).
+The Senior Leadership Team are responsible for co-ordinating provision for pupils with English as an Additional Language (EAL).
 This may involve linking with referrers to coordinate assessment and provision.

 Homework

-The aim of the homework policy is to help develop an effective partnership between Gloucester House and parents/carers to promote learning at home as an essential part of good education.
-Homework is provided twice a week and links into current topic and/or or the children’s individual learning targets.
+The aim of the homework policy is to help develop an effective partnership between Gloucester House and parents/carers to promote learning at home as an essential part of their educational experience.
+This however is on an individual basis and depends on the needs of individual pupils.

 Assessment and monitoring of progress

 We have a range of formal and informal assessments.
-All children have integrated care plans, based on behaviour and social skills as well as Literacy and Maths targets.
-These are reviewed and assessed termly with children, parents/carers.
-Teaching and clinical staff keep a close eye on how the children are progressing, and assess them regularly.
+All children have ICP’s (Integrated care plans), based on behaviour and social skills, Literacy and Maths targets.
+These are reviewed by teaching and clinical staff who assess termly with children, parents/carers.

-Children set target daily with support of staff.
-The targets are also part of our partnership work with parents and go home daily to parents.
-They are returned the following day and filed by the class teacher as part of our monitoring.
+Children set two targets daily with the support of staff, one for their learning and one for behaviour.
+The targets also form part of our partnership work with parents and go home daily to parents, forming an important part of pupil records.

 Pupil premium